 By using a stroboscope calibrated at 60 hertz and a disc specially made for this purpose, moves the pitch control back or forth until the bars drawn on the disc are aligned under the light of the stroboscope.

-Adjustments by experts or qualified technicians
+Adjustments by experts or qualified technicians:

-For example, some mid-end or high-end turntables are sold without a tonearm.
+For example, some mid-end or high-end record players are sold without a tonearm.
 To position the tonearm on the plinth, a template must be used to drill a hole at the right place.
 This can lead to disastrous consequences if the person has little experience.
 Since this step is irreversible, it is best to rely on a qualified technician.

 Another challenging task is to set the height of the tonearm on the plinth, because the angle of the arm should be neither too low, nor too sharp.
 Some tonearms have a mechanism to adjust the height, but the task usually requires the intervention of an experts.